OpenFusionProject/OpenFusion/README.md

 tl;dr:

-1. Download the client+server bundle from [here](https://github.com/OpenFusionProject/OpenFusion/releases/download/1.2.1/OpenFusion.zip).
+1. Download the client+server bundle from [here](https://github.com/OpenFusionProject/OpenFusion/releases/download/1.3/OpenFusionClient-1.3.zip).
-2. Run `FreeClient/installUnity.bat` once

-From then on, any time you want to run the "game":
+2. Extract it to a folder of your choice.

-3. Run `OpenFusion/winfusion.exe` (optional if you're using the public server)
+3. Run OpenFusionClient.exe
-4. Run `FreeClient/OpenFusionClient.exe`

-Currently the client by default connects to a public server hosted by Cake.
-Change the loginInfo.php to point to your own server if you want to host your own.
+To host your own server:

+1. Grab ``OpenFusionServer-1.3-original.zip`` or ``OpenFusionServer-1.3-academy.zip`` from [here](https://github.com/OpenFusionProject/OpenFusion/releases/tag/1.3).
+2. Extract it to a folder of your choice.
+3. Add a new server to the client: the default port is 23000, so the full IP with default settings would be 127.0.0.1:23000.

 If you want, [compiled binaries (artifacts) for each new commit can be found on AppVeyor.](https://ci.appveyor.com/project/OpenFusionProject/openfusion)